semantic-release-plus/semantic-release-plus/packages/srp/docs/support/FAQ.md

 - If you have a fix immediately ready, commit and push it (or merge it via a pull request) to the release branch
 - Otherwise, [revert the commit](https://git-scm.com/docs/git-revert) that introduced the bug and push the revert commit (or merge it via a pull request) to the release branch

-In both cases **semantic-release** will publish a new release, so your package users will get the fixed/reverted version.
+In both cases **semantic-release-plus** will publish a new release, so your package users will get the fixed/reverted version.

 Depending on the package manager you are using, you might be able to un-publish or deprecate a release, in order to prevent users from downloading it by accident.
 For example, npm allows you to [un-publish](https://docs.npmjs.com/cli/unpublish) [within 72 hours](https://www.npmjs.com/policies/unpublish) after release.
 You may also [deprecate](https://docs.npmjs.com/cli/deprecate) a release if you would rather avoid un-publishing.

-In any case **do not remove the Git tag associated with the buggy version**, otherwise **semantic-release** will later try to republish that version.
+In any case **do not remove the Git tag associated with the buggy version**, otherwise **semantic-release-plus** will later try to republish that version.
 Publishing a version after un-publishing is not supported by most package managers.

 **Note**: If you are using the default [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) be aware that it uses a different revert commit format than the standard one created by [git revert](https://git-scm.com/docs/git-revert), contrary to what is [claimed in the convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#revert).
 Therefore, if you revert a commit with [`git revert`](https://git-scm.com/docs/git-revert), use the [`--edit` option](https://git-scm.com/docs/git-revert#git-revert---edit) to format the message according to the [Angular revert commit message format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#revert).
 See [conventional-changelog/conventional-changelog#348](https://github.com/conventional-changelog/conventional-changelog/issues/348) for more details.